-Ja’Nina Garrett-Walker is an Assistant Professor in the department of Psychology at the University of San Francisco.
+Ja’Nina Garrett-Walker is an Associate Professor in the department of Psychology at the University of San Francisco.
 She earned her BA from University of San Francisco and her PhD from the Graduate Center of City University of New York.

 She is a developmental psychologist whose research focuses on multiple identity development for Black lesbian, gay, bisexual, and transgender (LGBT) emerging adults.
 Prof. Garrett-Walker utilizes quantitative and qualitative methodologies to examine the intersections of multiple identities; specifically racial, religious and sexual identities.
 She is most interested in the ways in which Black LGBT young adults navigate and negotiate social marginalization in their multiple communities through negative religious rhetoric, racism, homophobia, transphobia, and heterosexism.
 Prof. Walker's work has emphasized the role of identity in the development of culturally competent HIV prevention interventions and community resources.

 Recently, she implemented a University wide Check Your Privilege Campaign that sought to raise student, faculty, and staff awareness around social inequalities and privilege.
 She has become increasingly interested in the ways in which shared educational privilege impacts colorblind racial ideology and privilege awareness (i.e., Christian, heterosexual, male, social class, able-body).
 The campaign went viral on the internet and has been implemented at other universities from Canada to New Zealand.